abdulrabbanisyed/Customer-Spend-Forecasting-Data-Driven-Insights-for-Ecommerce-Growth/README.md

   # Ecommerce Linear Regression Analysis

-This repository contains a Jupyter notebook that performs linear regression analysis on an E-commerce dataset predicting the valued customers who will most likely buy premium/ yearly subscription.
+This repository contains a Jupyter Notebook that performs linear regression analysis on an E-commerce dataset predicting the valued customers who will most likely buy premium/ yearly subscriptions.

 ## Business Relevant Insights